abidurcode/corona/README.md

 # corona
-This is corona virus update website.
+This is a corona virus update website.